Biboswan/astral-learning/README.md

 3. **AI Generation**: OpenAI generates TypeScript code following the `GeneratedLessonContent` interface
 4. **Validation**: The TypeScript code is validated and transpiled to JavaScript
 5. **Retry Logic**: If validation fails, the AI retries up to 5 times with feedback
+6. **Visual Generation**: DALL-E 3 generates images based on visual descriptions in the lesson content
-6. **Storage**: Both TypeScript and JavaScript code are stored in Supabase
+7. **Storage**: TypeScript code, JavaScript code, and visual assets are stored in Supabase
-7. **Display**: Lessons are rendered with interactive components
+8. **Display**: Lessons are rendered with interactive components and generated images

 ## Content Types

 Lessons can contain the following block types:

-- **ExplanationBlock**: Text content with optional heading and SVG diagrams
+- **ExplanationBlock**: Text content with optional heading and AI-generated SVG diagrams
 - **QuizBlock**: Interactive quizzes with multiple choice questions
 - **CodeBlock**: Code examples in TypeScript, JavaScript, or Python
-- **ImageBlock**: Visual aids with alt text and URLs
+- **ImageBlock**: AI-generated images with generation prompts

+Each visual is stored with its block_id and base64 image data for efficient retrieval and display.

 ## Getting Started